 I did not know we were poor growing up.
 I knew hungry.
 I knew one outfit from Sears per school year.
 I knew handmade.
 I did not know that summer vacations meant anything other than going to the local swimming pool.
 I knew the public library.
 I did not know that anyone besides my mother could cut my hair.
 I knew that my rented cello was part of my ticket to a scholarship to college because no one was going to pay for me to go.
 And that was okay because I loved to play music.

-In college, in the 80’s, I found my lifelong best friend and an equal lifelong love for punk rock and any music that hit me somewhere between my heart and my sacrum.
+In college, in the 80’s, I found my lifelong best friend R and a lifelong love for punk rock and any music that hit me somewhere between my heart and my sacrum.
 I also swore in the 80’s, after watching my mother go through two divorces, that I would never get married and that I would never have children.
-I had worked since I was 12 years old, so I kept working, I found my way into law firms.
+I worked since I was 12 years old, so I kept working, I found my way into law firms.
 I found I liked it there, so I went to law school.
 Along the way, something changed.
 I don’t know what it was.
 But I turned 35 and I got married.
 And I had my first baby, Shane, when I was 36 years old and my second, Max, when I was 39 years old.
 And my life has never been the same.
 Those boys have turned my life upside down in the most beautiful, crazy, unbelievable, amazing way.
-I got divorced in 2015 and started this blog shortly afterwards to get me through it.
-But I realized as I wrote it that no matter what else I do, the best job in the entire world for me, is being Shane and Max’s mom.
+It is the best job in the entire world, being Shane and Max’s mom.
 I got divorced from their dad after we’d been together for 20 years.
 It was one of the hardest things I ever went through and it was one of the most important changes I underwent.
 Sometimes the best gifts we are handed come wrapped in the ugliest wrapping paper.
 I am grateful for all the gifts.